hazelweakly/hazelweakly.me/src/_resume/cv.md

 | Sr. Web Developer | 503 Collective | March 2019--Nov.
 2019

 503 Collective was a web design agency startup that focused on providing content personalization as a service.

-The website built also included a microservice backend to handle and eventually subsume a lot of the legacy infrastructure of the client.
-While there, I rapidly accelerated the implementation time for design changes and increased the Percent Complete and Accurate fulfillment of design tickets to nearly 100% by translating traditional print design into a dynamic and coherent language across desktop, mobile, and apps.
-On the infrastructure side, I sped up development lifecycles on the order of weeks by implementing infrastructure as code automation, reliable CI, and reproducible developer environments.
+As part of a small startup, I took part in shaping and leading initiatives related to improving every aspect of client and internal focused efforts and communication.

+- Built and maintained a comprehensive design system, saving weeks of developer time.
-- Rebuilt the code layout as a full monorepo to increase code sharing, reduce build times by over 50%, and eliminate phantom code transpilation errors.
+- Fully restructured the codebase into a true monorepo, reducing build times by over 50%, and eliminating phantom code transpilation errors.
-- Built a design system and provided training as design lead, saving weeks of developer time.
+- Built a backend capable of self-healing ingestion of data from a slow internal API, increasing site responsiveness by over 90%.
+- Implemented CI and reproducible developer environments, including for mobile development.
+- Optimized server caching and improved peak traffic load capabilities by over 20x.
 - Reduced average page load over 50%.
-- Optimized server infrastructure to handle traffic beyond 5,000 concurrent active users.
-- Built a backend capable of self healing ingestion of data from a slow internal API, increasing site responsiveness by over 90%.

 :::